Multiplicative Ramanujan coefficients of null-function

 {\it converges absolutely to $0$ for all $a\in\N$.}

-The proof of this result is postponed to the next section, where we will discuss in more detail the absolutely convergent Ramanujan expansions with multiplicative coefficients.
-In fact, we will also be able to show that all multiplicative coefficients $G\inzero$ with absolutely convergent Ramanujan expansions come from this Proposition.
+The proof of this result is postponed to the next section (see Lemma 5 in $\S7.1$), where we will discuss in more detail the absolutely convergent Ramanujan expansions with multiplicative coefficients.
+In fact, we will also be able to show that all multiplicative coefficients $G\inzero$ with absolutely convergent Ramanujan expansions come from Proposition 2, see Theorem 3.